tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 https://portal.domain.tld
 ```

-If you change the subdomain of `univentionManagementStack`, you need to replace `portal`
-by your specified subdomain.
+If you change the subdomain of `nubus`, you need to replace `portal` by your specified subdomain.

 **Credentials:**